-Statement on U.S. Supreme Court Ruling: Cox Communications vs. Sony Entertainment
+Statement on U.S. Supreme Court Decision: Cox Communications vs. Sony Entertainment

-In the recent Cox Communications vs. Sony Entertainment, the U.S. Supreme Court clarified that companies are not liable for copyright infringement merely for providing services to the general public, even where some users may misuse them—reaffirming that contributory liability requires intent and cannot be based on generalized knowledge alone.
-This is a case that we and our member companies have been following closely, and we are pleased with the ruling: we conistently assert that secondary liability definitions must be kept narrow in order for the Internet to function properly.
+In the recent Cox Communications vs. Sony Entertainment decision, the U.S. Supreme Court clarified that companies are not liable for copyright infringement merely for providing services to the general public, even where some users may misuse them—reaffirming that contributory liability requires intent and cannot be based on generalized knowledge alone.
+The i2Coalition actively participated in this case as an amicus, joining with USTelecom and a broad alliance of ISPs in support of Cox.
+We are pleased with the ruling: we consistently assert that secondary liability definitions must be kept narrow in order for the Internet to function properly.

 Cox i2Coalition Statement